 About Andy Young, PE

-Andy Young, PE, is a Project Analyst for Foresite Group’s Land Development Division in Auburn, Alabama.
+Andy Young, PE, is a Project Manager for Foresite Group’s Land Development Division in Auburn, Alabama.
 Andy graduated from Auburn University with a Bachelor’s Degree in Biosystems Engineering.
 He has a background in hydrology, erosion control, and commercial and residential land development.
 In his spare time, he enjoys spending time outdoors with his wife, Sarah, and two sons, Abel and Eli.